top of page

 Leti McNeill Light is a leader in transformational higher education philanthropic partnerships, often in the form of cross-cutting, multidisciplinary initiatives.

 She currently serves as Associate Vice Chancellor, University Development and Alumni Relations at UCSF, where she helps lead the design and focus of philanthropic engagement, including grateful patient, school, and basic science fundraising strategies.
-Prior to joining UCSF, she served as executive director of principal gifts and strategic initiatives at UC Berkeley, and earlier in her career, she served in advancement and strategy leadership roles at UCLA and Cornell University.
+Prior to joining UCSF, she served as executive director of principal gifts and strategic initiatives at UC Berkeley.
+Earlier in her career, she served in advancement and strategy leadership roles at UCLA and Cornell University.
 She has close to 25 years of experience in the development field.

 “SIGAP has been such a gift.
-I am grateful for being connected to this powerful network and it has opened my eyes to a wide range of strategies, styles, and ideas for how we can be leaders in transformational philanthropy that solves society’s greatest challenges.”
+I am grateful for being connected to this powerful network.
+It has opened my eyes to a wide range of strategies, styles, and ideas for how we can be leaders in transformational philanthropy that solves society’s greatest challenges.”

 Matt Hutter